Ecuador Country Commercial Guide

 Last published date:

-National standards are set by the Ecuadorian Standards Institute (INEN), an affiliated institution of the Ministry of Production, Trade, Investment, and Fisheries.
+The Ecuadorian Standards Institute (INEN), an affiliated institution of the Ministry of Production, Trade, Investment, and Fisheries, sets national standards.
 INEN is a member of the International Standards Organization (ISO), the Pan-American Technical Standards Commission (COPANT), the Pacific Area Standards Congress (PASC), the International Bureau of Weights and Measures (BIPM), and the Organization Internationale de Metrologie Legale (OIML).
-INEN is also affiliated to the International Electrotechnical Commission (IEC) and the Affiliate Conformity Assessment Status (ACAS) from IEC.
+INEN is also affiliated with the International Electrotechnical Commission (IEC) and the Affiliate Conformity Assessment Status (ACAS) from IEC.

 Ecuador’s Agriculture Quality Assurance Agency (AGROCALIDAD) is an agency within the Ministry of Agriculture (MAG) responsible for administering Ecuador’s sanitary and phytosanitary (SPS) controls.
-As a member country of the WTO, Ecuador must comply with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures.
+As a WTO member country, Ecuador must comply with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures.

-The National Agency of Sanitary Control and Vigilance (ARCSA) is the regulating body for sanitary control and is an agency under the Ministry of Public Health (MSP).
+The National Agency of Sanitary Control and Vigilance (ARCSA) is the regulating body for sanitary controls.
+ARCSA is an agency under the Ministry of Public Health (MSP).
 Sanitary registrations or notifications are required for imported and domestic products such as:

 Ecuador accepts the U.S. Certificate of Free Sale authorized by the U.S. Food and Drug Administration.
-For cosmetics and personal care items, GMP (Good Manufacturing Practices) certificates can be issued by the PCPC (Personal Care Products Council) or any other independent association.
+For cosmetics and personal care items, Good Manufacturing Practices (GMP) certificates can be issued by the Personal Care Products Council (PCPC) or any other independent association.

-INEN welcomes for parties to participate in standards development and receives e-mails directly at: reglamentacion@normalizacion.gob.ec.
+INEN welcomes parties to participate in standards development and receives e-mails directly at reglamentacion@normalizacion.gob.ec.

-Products that require INEN certification, therefore testing include:
+Products that require INEN certification, and therefore testing, include:

 • Vehicles